Just the 3 of Us: Marketing

 In late February 2016, the trailer for the film was released.
 The title of the film was revealed to the public through the trailer.
 Earlier, Jennylyn Mercado posted an image of her with John Lloyd Cruz at her official Facebook page announcing to the public of a then-upcoming Star Cinema film where she and John Lloyd Cruz would be paired together.

 The official theatrical poster of Just the 3 of Us was released through Star Cinema's Instagram account on March 27, 2016.
 Jennylyn Mercado and John Lloyd Cruz made live appearance and also made guest appearances in GMA and ABS-CBN, their respective networks, to promote the film.

 Music

-The official theme song of the film is "Getting To Know Each Other" and was recorded by It's Showtime host Billy Crawford.
+The official theme song of the film is "Getting to Know Each Other", recorded by It's Showtime host Billy Crawford.
+It is a cover of the original by Gerard Kenny.
 The music video for the song premiered on April 5, 2016, via Star Music's YouTube channel.
 The music video stars real life couple Billy Crawford and Coleen Garcia.